Delano grape strike: Events

-Strategic Leadership
+Leadership

 As Marshall Ganz explains in his article "Resources and Resourcefulness: Strategic Capacity in the Unionization of California Agriculture,” the UFW's leadership approached the problem of labor negotiations strategically.
 To maximize influence, the union welcomed and formed alliances with other unions, politicians, religious organizations (both Catholic and Protestant).
 The UFW also welcomed a wide variety of volunteers, from farm workers to college students, to civil rights activists, women's organizations, and even children.
 These volunteers donated money, ran boycotts, organized fieldside strikes, and handled the day-to-day union administration.

 El Teatro Campesino, founded by Luis Valdez, used performance art to further educate and share the exploitation that picketers were enduring.
 The acts mocked bosses and showed the political issues.
 The performances used much satire and humor to tell a real cruel story.
 Their skits exposed the injustices towards farmers.
 Performers use a truck flat bed as their stage but that did not stop them from advocating and telling their truths.
 They performed at different picket lines for 25 days.
 As a result, communities felt even more enraged and this led to even more support for workers from the community.

 In February–March 1968, Chavez committed to a 25-day water-only fast as a form of penance and to reaffirm the movement's commitment to nonviolence.
 This highly publicized act of self-sacrifice culminated on March 10, 1968, when Senator Robert F. Kennedy flew to Delano to be at Chavez's side as he broke the fast during a public mass.
 Chavez had lost about 35 pounds and was too weak to speak, so others read his message urging courage through nonviolent sacrifice.
 Kennedy's presence drew national attention to the farm workers’ cause and symbolized political support at the highest level for their struggle.